 The analysis supporting the Plan will provide the foundation for an assessment of current policies and programs as well as the consideration of additional actions to further the State's climate and energy goals and requirements.
 It will be developed in consultation with the NYISO and will include synthesis of NYISO reliability planning studies and relevant studies conducted by New York's electric utilities.
-Among the issues that the State Energy Planning Board will take under consideration are: projected impacts of climate change on electricity demand, generation, delivery, and system reliability and resilience; impacts of energy efficiency, electrification, flexible demand, and new large loads (such as industrial facilities and data centers) on electricity demand and supply requirements; control and dispatchability of intermittent resources with balancing resources (such as energy storage); strategies to accelerate deployment of dispatchable emission-free resources; transmission and distribution upgrades, including to accommodate renewable resources and to improve reliability and resilience; and accommodation of new electric generation facilities, repowering/life extension of existing facilities, and options to retire or repurpose existing fossil fuel electric generation facilities.
+Among the issues that the State Energy Planning Board will take under consideration are: projected impacts of climate change on electricity demand, generation, delivery, and system reliability and resilience; appropriate reliability metrics and criteria; impacts of demand-side resources including energy efficiency, flexible resources, electrification, and new large loads (such as industrial facilities and data centers) on electricity demand and supply requirements; impacts on ratepayers, control and dispatchability of intermittent resources with balancing resources (such as energy storage); and strategies to accelerate innovation, commercialization, and deployment of dispatchable emission-free resources.
+The Board will consider needs for bulk power transmission, local transmission, and distribution upgrades, including to accommodate renewable resources and to improve reliability and resilience; strategies to build and operate a transmission and distribution system, including interregional transmission connections and offshore wind transmission networks, that reduces consumer costs and maximizes the usefulness of new and existing infrastructure; supply chain issues and constraints and their impact on timelines for grid enhancement projects; and accommodation of new electric generation facilities, repowering of existing facilities, and options to retire or repurpose existing fossil fuel electric generation facilities.
 The Board further will consider market designs, products, and price signals to facilitate system efficiency and reliability; advanced metering infrastructure; and customer and system data access.
 For the electricity sector overall, the Board will carefully consider energy affordability impacts and ways to reduce energy cost burdens, with specific attention to low-income households.